michael-deremer/gcp_hero_instructions/runbooks.md

 ## GcpActionPlanner
 Rerun via buttons on the billing account page.
 You can run via runtask but that makes less sense nowadays.

+# Cud Purchase Work Item generation failures
+Rerun by clicking the action planner button on billing account page.
+This regenerates the action planner and submits cud purchase work items all via the all_action_planners BillingAccountsController endpoint